pguerin3/cwmrc/README.md

 URxvt.geometry: 132x50
 ```

-note 1 - as urxvt is configured without scroll bars, use shift-pageup to scroll up, and shift-pagedown to scroll down.
+[^1]: As urxvt is configured without scroll bars, use shift-pageup to scroll up, and shift-pagedown to scroll down.
-note 2 - the +ssr parameter of urxvt turns off secondary screen scroll, so for example text inside the VIM editor will not be shown in the primary window after VIM is exited.
+[^2]: The +ssr parameter of urxvt turns off secondary screen scroll, so for example text inside the VIM editor will not be shown in the primary window after VIM is exited.

 ## The Kitty terminal